 Daria R.

-Daria R. almost 4 years ago Collins Ruto
+Daria R. over 4 years ago Collins Ruto

 Hi, Collins!
 Thank you for your feedback.
 You need to send user's verification email link when a user has left an existent email, but he/she is not the owner of this one.